YonelaK/Personalised-meal-planner/Reflection.md

 * Overall, the process of designing and refining both the domain model and the class diagram was a vital exercise in applying theoretical knowledge to a real-world system.
 It improved my confidence in modeling, clarified my understanding of relationships and responsibilities, and highlighted the importance of aligning structural models with functional requirements.

+# Reflection on Open-Source Collaboration Experience

+During this assignment, I improved my repository significantly by preparing it for external contributors and undergoing peer review.
+I created clear and detailed documentation, including a CONTRIBUTING.md with setup instructions, coding standards, and pull request guidelines.
+I also added a roadmap and labeled issues to help newcomers pick tasks easily.
+This improved the clarity and usability of the repository, making it easier for contributors to onboard and participate.

+The peer feedback helped me identify areas where the documentation could be clearer and encouraged me to ensure consistent issue labeling and better communication of project goals.
+This iterative feedback loop gave me a real-world experience of managing open-source projects and the importance of transparency and guidance for contributors.

+One of the main challenges in onboarding contributors was anticipating the questions and confusion newcomers might face.
+It required me to think from their perspective and provide comprehensive instructions.
+Labeling issues appropriately also took time, as I needed to ensure tasks were suitable for first-time contributors without overwhelming them.

+Through this process, I learned valuable lessons about open-source collaboration.
+Clear documentation and structured contribution guidelines are essential to encourage participation and maintain project quality.
+The process of peer review also highlighted the community aspect of open-source work — collaboration and feedback drive continuous improvement.

+Overall, this assignment enhanced my understanding of project management and collaboration in open-source environments, which are crucial skills for professional software development.